 Maybe the best way to have your grief witnessed during the holidays is to talk about your loved one.
-We talk about the weather, food, sports, and work.
-We talk about everything else ... except the elephant in the room.
-We all know it's there.
-It has hurt us all.
-But we don't talk about it.
-I encourage you to introduce the elephant in the room.
+We talk about the weather.
+We talk about work.
+We talk about food.
+We talk about everything else ... except "the elephant in the room".
+We all know it is there.
+It has hurt us all, but we do not talk about "the elephant in the room".
+I encourage you to initiate the conversation and introduce "the elephant in the room," by naming your loved one.
 Oh, please, say her name.
-Please say "Jackie" again.
+Oh, please, say, "Jackie," again.
 For if we talk about her death, perhaps we can talk about her life.
-Nothing brings relief like hearing a good story about your loved one.
+Nothing brings relief and comfort like hearing a good story about your loved one.